rahuljoshi44/GraphVega/README.md

 5. Run the application in either of two ways: Locally or via Docker (explained below):

 ### Locally
+In the root directory, run the following command:

     $ npm start